 ACIS line energy appears to have a much stronger dependence on sacrificial charge from the particle background than XIS.
 This is because the absolute level of the particle background is much higher for ACIS than for XIS, so even at the lowest COR and highest count rate, the sacrificial charge from the XIS particle background isn't sufficient to make much difference in the line energy.
-For example, the total charge per frame from both particles and X-rays is more than two times higher for ACIS than for XIS.
+For example, in the typical raw images shown in Figure 10, the total charge per frame from both particles and X-rays is more than two times higher for ACIS than for XIS

 In contrast to the line energy evolution, the line width for ACIS does not appear to have any dependence on sacrificial charge.
 None of the strong features seen in the line energy and particle background (Figure 7) are seen in Figure 9.
-The XIS line width, however, does show a weak dependence on cut-offrigidity in the absence of charge injection (Figure 13). really need some more here attempt an explanation.
-4.2 starts an explanation.
-Eric mentions comparing spectra COR=4 and COR=13, but I think we decided to just show spectra from the time bins and they'll be earlier in the paper
+The XIS line width, however, does show a weak dependence on cut-off-rigidity in the absence of charge injection (Figure 13). need more here. refer back to section 4.2, make revelant to sacrificial charge.